JSRocksHQ/harmonic/README.md

 For more details, check out the full documentation: [Installing](https://github.com/es6rocks/harmonic/wiki/Installing)

 ## Init
-First thing you'll need to do is initialize a new Harmonic website.
+First thing you will need to do is to initialize a new Harmonic website.
-Simply:
+It is as simple as:
 ```shell
 harmonic init [PATH]
 ```